The recruitment process

 Once you have submitted your application form and been successfully shortlisted, one of our dedicated recruitment team will contact you to arrange a telephone based interview and will provide you with details on the interview content.

 The next step is the assessment centre which will involve the below:

 A relaxed group exercise assessing your interaction with other candidates.

-You will need to bring two forms of identification (ID), one of which must be a photographic ID such as passport or driving licence.
+You will need to bring two forms of identification (ID) with you, one of which must be photographic ID, such as a passport or driving licence.

 Submission of required paperwork